Neonwave175/Rick-Cryptography/README.md

 Read more in the /docs/RickPoW

 ## RickCrypt
-This is a encryption algorithm that uses RickPoW to generate the origin matrix and them uses ARX to generate the key stream
+This is a encryption algorithm that uses RickPoW to generate the origin matrix and them uses ARX to generate the key stream.
+It puts the input value into chunks then xors each value with the output array of the ARX like Xchacha Then it returns matrixes as the output

+Since this uses 2xRickPoW to generate the origin array, the generation of the origin array is slow.
+This is delebrate to reduce brute forcing

 ### License
 Dual licenses under Apache 2.0 and GNU GPL v3